Galhoz/greends-fads-first-project/quote_with_typos.md

 This is a list of items and stmps.
 We need to fix the boks and the beverge.
-Also check for botles and duccks.
+Check also botles and duccks.